Microsoft said that the Azure cloud service managed to stop a DDoS attack that reached 2,4 terabytes per second (Tbps).

 A few days after the Microsoft attack, a botnet called Meris broke another DDoS record - the record for the largest volumetric DDoS attack (volumetric DDoS attack).

-According to Qrator Labs, the operators of the Mernet botnet launched a 21,8 million requests per second (RPS) DDoS attack in early September.
-It targeted a Russian bank that hosted e-banking on Yandex Cloud servers.
+According to Qrator Labs, Mernet botnet administrators launched a DDoS attack of 21,8 million requests per second (RPS) in early September.
+It targeted a Russian bank that hosted its e-banking portal on Yandex Cloud servers.